allister-grange/unified-devops/README.md

   - [ ] go through and tidy up all hardcoded paths
   - [ ] split out the common set up into 3 files
   - [ ] can I merge group_vars and the vars folders?
+  - [ ] I need to know if the database backups into s3 fail

 In its current state, I would need to manually point the Route 53 dns records to the new host, and then run `sudo certbot --nginx`, then it should be good to go.
 I can automate this using provisioners on the Terraform side of things.
 I should set up the databases before this.